nih-cfde/use-case-library-build/library/USERSTORY-51.md

 ---
-input: Commons ID and list of desired datasets
+input: a Commons ID and list of desired datasets
 output: approval for data use
 task: apply for access
 tags: